 16 Aug Cleaning And Storing Faux Plants And Artificial Arrangements

-With fall just around the corner and the holidays following close behind, you might be wondering what to do with those great summer faux flower arrangements and plants.
+With fall just around the corner and the holidays following close behind, you might be wondering how to store your favorite summer artificial arrangements and plants.

 Don’t worry.
-You have several options for cleaning and storing artificial flowers that will keep them looking great!
+You have several options for cleaning and storing artificial plants and flowers that will keep them looking great!

 Your first step is to decide which flowers and plants you want to keep out and which ones you want to store.
 When looking at your arrangements and plants consider these questions:

 - Does this arrangement/plant fit with my fall or winter decorating scheme?

 - Can I make this arrangement/plant fit with my fall or winter decorating scheme by adding something to it or taking something out of it?

 - Can I change the container on this arrangement/plant to make it better fit with my fall or winter decorating scheme?

 - Can I move this arrangement/plant to another location where it will work better?